 To release material from radiological control, a methodology has been developed to reduce the time required to perform a survey while meeting DOE requirements.
-A logic diagram of the protocol is shown in Figure 4-2.
-The methodology ensures, with 67% confidence, that the guideline values of DOE Order 5400.5 and 10 CFR 835 are met.
-Note that Figure IV-1 of DOE Order 5400.5 does not specify values for the allowable residual surface contamination levels for transuranics.
-For this discussion, the residual contamination levels for transuranics given in 10 CFR 835, Appendix D are used.
+A logic diagram of the protocol is shown in Figure 4-1.
+The methodology ensures, with 67% confidence, that the guideline values of DOE Order 458.1 and 10 CFR Part 835 are met.
+The most current preapproved authorized limits for support of DOE Order 458.1 are listed in DOE G 441.1-XX (DRAFT), Control and Release of Property with Residual Radioactive Material for use with DOE 5400.5, Radiation Protection of the Public and the Environment.